yasufum/spp-runner/README.md

 Configuration is described in `conf.yml`.

-It's divided into five parts which respond to each of SPP entities as following.
+It's divided into five parts each of which responds to entity as following.

 ##### 3-1.
 SPP controller